-I feel like I have been on a cardboard kick lately, but I am not sorry about it because the cardboard DIYs that I have been doing are so CUTE!
-I especially love this Dollar Tree Christmas Decor DIY With Cardboard because it is a great way to substitute a craft item that you may not have, be able to find, or afford (the Target wood Christmas Tree) with something that I’m sure you have laying around your house, apartment, or dorm RIGHT NOW!
+I really love this Dollar Tree Christmas Decor DIY With Cardboard because it is a great way to substitute a craft item that you may not have with something that I’m sure you have laying around your house, apartment, or dorm RIGHT NOW!

 Watch the tutorial